isomerpages/govtech-stp/_work-pass-holder-lane/01b-FDWCN-additional-responsibilities.md

     </tbody>
 </table>

-<i><b>Note: </b></i> Due to the worsening situaton in India an emergence of new virus variants, entry approvas for foreigners entering from India will be reduced.
+<i><b>Note: </b></i> Due to the worsening situaton in India an emergence of new virus variants, entry approvals for foreigners entering from India will be reduced.

 <u><b>What employers/employment agencies must do when the FDW/CN enters Singapore</b></u>